Interview with Dr James Hendrie Burt. One

 NM: You moved.

 JB: Well, you know it was wintertime.
 Nobody, nobody really is looking for houses in the wintertime so we were off to the Canaries for a couple of weeks.
 Had a couple of weeks in the Canaries.
 Came back.
 The estate agent phoned up and said, ‘We’ve sold your house.’
 ‘That’s early.’
 ‘She wants in.
 She’s sold her house and she wants it pretty quickly.’
 I said, ‘Well, we’ll have to go looking for a house.’
 So, we came down here.
 Moira and I had both been ill and she said, ‘I want a bungalow.’
 I said, ‘Well,’ I said, ‘I’ve never lived in a bungalow.
 I don’t know.’
-She said, ‘I haven’t lived in a bungalow either but,’ she said, ‘The state of our health,’ she said, ‘We’re not going to be able to look after a big house and,’ she said, ‘I think we should look to our future and get a bungalow.’
-I said, ‘Alright.
-We looked for a bungalow.’
+She said, ‘I haven’t lived in a bungalow either but,’ she said, ‘The state of our health,’ she said, ‘We’re not going to be able to look after a big house and,’ she said, ‘I think we should look to the future and get a bungalow.’
+I said, ‘Alright.’
+We looked for a bungalow.
 We stayed in this one hotel in Bedford there.
 Oh, we stayed, whenever we said bungalow they just shook their head and said, ‘No bungalows.
-We don’t have any bungalows in the area at all.’
+Nobody has any bungalows in the area at all.’
 And that.
 So we were getting to the stage when we were deciding we’d been around everything and we were going back home again.
 So, Eve, she, they were down living in rented accommodation in Bedford at this time waiting for a house being built and she phoned up.
 She said, ‘I’ve found a bungalow.’
 She said, ‘It’s small but,’ she said, ‘It’s a bungalow and it’s the only one.’
 So I said, ‘Oh, well.
 Let’s go and have a look at it.’
 So came here.
 I saw it.
 I said, ‘No way.’
 I said, ‘I don’t like it.’
-Well, she said, ‘You’ve sold your house, the lady wants in, you want a bungalow.
+‘Well’, she said, ‘You’ve sold your house, the lady wants in, you want a bungalow.
 This is the only bungalow in the, in the area and that so you really don’t have much choice do you?’
 I said, ‘Well, I suppose I don’t.’
 I said, ‘Anyway, I don’t like it.’
 I said but, I said, ‘We’ll take it and we’ll see what else crops up.’
-Because everybody, friends, a friend of mine, a GP in Rochdale that told me that his daughter had moved down and said the best place to live was at Biddenham.
+Because everybody, friends, a friend of mine, a GP in Rochdale that told me that his daughter had moved down and she said the best place to live was at Biddenham.
 And so I said, ‘Alright.
 We’ll take it.’
 So we took it.

 NM: And you’re here.